cascroydon/cascroydon.github.io/HTML.md

 * read and reproduce HTML keywords without introducing spelling errors
 * create, move, and rename files including file extensions

-It would also be helpful if students can:
+It is helpful, but not essential, if students can:
+* drag select text with the mouse
-* copy and paste text
+* copy and paste text with keys or menu options
+* indent lines consistently
+* use case (upper and lower case characters) consistently

 ## Learning resources